Dr. Kate made her first video game when she was 14 with her best friend Helen (they’re still best friends).

-I’m a multi-award winning game designer, innovation facilitator, keynote speaker and explainer of the future.
+Dr. Kate a multi-award winning game designer, innovation facilitator, keynote speaker and explainer of the future.

-My work to date has been characterised by a willingness to step into unknown situations and take risks and seize opportunities that others don’t always see.
+Her work to date has been characterised by a willingness to step into unknown situations and take risks and seize opportunities that others don’t always see.

 This includes activating and growing the Western Australian games industry.
 My work with Playup Perth directly supported nearly 150 WA-made games and I also led the launch of the state’s first co-working space and funding program for the industry.
 My advocacy for the industry also played a key part in the the state government’s 2018 announcement of a games industry funding pilot — the first of its kind for Western Australia.

-Ahead of its time (or just 6 years too soon), my thesis raised and explored a number of key issues that came to the fore in 2018 with Facebook, including social media depression being a thing and of course the Cambridge Analytica scandal, making me one of the go to experts on the subject.
+Ahead of its time (or just 6 years too soon), Dr. Kate’s thesis raised and explored a number of key issues that came to the fore in 2018 with Facebook, including social media depression being a thing and of course the Cambridge Analytica scandal, making her one of the go to experts on the subject.

 Dr. Kate’s Adjunct Senior Research Fellow at Curtin University, and a graduate of the Canadian Film Centre’s New Media Lab, where she previously taught.
 She’s a Professional Member of Professional Speakers Australia, a Member of the Australian Institute of Company Directors and an Honorary Member of the Australian Computer Society.